Eye Movement Desensitization and Reprocessing

 Is EMDR Right For Me?

 Though EMDR can be helpful, it is important that clients seek this treatment from a trained professional.
-It should not be used to treat someone that is not stable, especially if they are experiencing withdrawal symptoms.
-Speaking with your clinician about the possible benefits is the best way to know whether EMDR is right for it.
+It should not be used to treat someone unstable, especially when experiencing withdrawal symptoms.
+Speaking with your clinician about the possible benefits is the best way to know whether EMDR is right.
 You may benefit, however, if:

 - You struggle with acute or severe PTSD or trauma